Why study in the UK?

 My name is Caroline and I’m studying Television Production at the University of Westminster in London.
 At the beginning of my third year at school, I was faced with a problem which affects most young people.
 In spite of having lots of ideas about what to do next, none of them was good enough, offered me a future or, as is often the case, received the approval of others.
-I think my story could inspire some people, and make others laugh, but so far, thankfully, it’s been a happy one, and I am really glad that I took that hard decision — one of the hardest in my life — and am benefiting from it today.
+I think my story could inspire some people, and make others laugh, but so far, thankfully, it’s been a happy one, and I am really glad that I took that hard decision — one of the hardest in my life — and am benefiting from it today, as I study in the UK.

 When I was attempting to decide what to study, I ran into lots of problems, because I fell between two stools and had not specialised either in the sciences or the humanities.
 As a result, all the tests which were supposed to help me decide what to do next did not apply to me or provide any useful advice.
 This forced me to sit down and think, and to ask myself the key question: What would I really like to do in life?
 My first answer was to consider media studies and the impact the internet has on contemporary society.
 This seems quite vague, but at that particular moment I just felt happy that I had found something, that I had a clue about what I could do.
 The idea of studying abroad immediately struck me — as well as my family — since I knew that the quality of the education in this field was much higher outside Poland, and I realised that I could also improve my language skills at the same time.
 Luckily, I went to see Elab and their good-natured and patient consultant, Michal, helped me consider all the options until I had narrowed down my choices to Rotterdam and London.
 I have no real idea why I chose the UK, but let me tell you that it’s turned out to be a brilliant destination.